RasaHQ/rasa/docs/slotfilling.rst

                 "preferences", "feedback"]

-The way this works is that every time you call this action, it will pick one of the ``REQUIRED_FIELDS`` that's still missing and ask the user for it.
+The way this works is that every time you call this action, it will pick one slot from the ``required_slots()`` that's still missing and ask the user for it.
 You can also ask a yes/no question by providing intent - value pairs in ``slot_mapping``:

 .. code-block:: python